swapnilbanga/billing-system/README.md

 3. Download Nimbus L&F.
 4. Download JDBC driver.

-Feel free to alter the source code as per your liking and add more features.
+Feel free to alter the source code and add more features.